webguru103/smooch-docs/source/includes/_getting_conversations_started.md

  * _App Version_ : Send the message to users who are using (or not using) a specific version of your app.
 The value for this property is taken from the CFBundleShortVersionString key in your app's info.plist file, and is updated each time the user launches your app.

-In order to create Whispers based on properties you've defined using the `SupportKit User` class, you'll need to run your app and ensure that at least 1 of your users was tagged with the property you want to base your Whisper on.
+In order to create Whispers based on properties you've defined using the `Smooch User` class, you'll need to run your app and ensure that at least 1 of your users was tagged with the property you want to base your Whisper on.
 For more information on using custom properties, read our [documentation on the subject](#identifying-your-users).

 ### Personalizing the message text

 You can personalize the message that's being sent with the first or last name of the user.
 To do this, simply use the syntax `{{firstName || fallback }}` when creating your message.
-If the user's firstName hasn't been set by your code through the `SupportKit User` class then the placeholder will be replaced with the string specified as `fallback`.
+If the user's firstName hasn't been set by your code through the `Smooch User` class then the placeholder will be replaced with the string specified as `fallback`.